Rico Suave (song)

-"Rico Suave" is a 1990 single by Ecuadorian rapper and singer Gerardo.
+"Rico Suave" is a 1990 single by Ecuadorian-born American rapper and singer Gerardo.
 It appeared on his 1991 album Mo' Ritmo.
 The track peaked at number 7 on the Billboard Hot 100 chart of April 13, 1991, and reached number 2 on the Hot Rap Singles chart a week earlier.
 In the song, the narrator tells of his luck with women and his lady-loving lifestyle.

 The song ranks number 100 on VH1's "100 Greatest Songs of the 90s" and number 9 on VH1's "100 Greatest One Hit Wonders".
 It also ranked at number 37 on Blender's list of the "50 Worst Songs Ever".

 The song contains samples of "Give It Up or Turnit a Loose" by James Brown and "Chamo Candela" by Venezuelan tropical/dance pop group Daiquiri.

+In 1992, "Weird Al" Yankovic released a parody of the song titled "Taco Grande" on his album Off the Deep End.